Official: First Quantum Minerals

 Tristan Pascall · CEO, First Quantum Minerals · Canada

-Tristan Pascall leads First Quantum Minerals, the dominant mining company in Zambia through its Kansanshi and Sentinel operations.
+Tristan Pascall leads First Quantum Minerals, a major copper producer in Zambia through its Kansanshi and Sentinel operations.
 First Quantum's Zambian mines are among the largest potential users of the Zambia extension, making the company a critical commercial anchor for corridor viability.

 Pascall navigates a complex relationship with the Zambian government: First Quantum's operations are essential to Zambia's economy, but the company's historical tax disputes and its significant market power in Northwestern Province create political sensitivities.
 The Kansanshi S3 expansion represents a major investment that corridor logistics will support.

-Our monitoring assesses First Quantum's community impact in Solwezi and surrounding communities, environmental management at its mine sites, and the company's contribution to Zambian value retention from mineral resources.
+Public-source review of First Quantum's role should focus on community impact in Solwezi and surrounding communities, environmental management at its mine sites, and the company's contribution to Zambian value retention from mineral resources.

 Zambian Operations Strategy